magento/architecture/design-documents/graph-ql/batch-resolver.md

 * BatchResolverInterface

-  The new resolver interface for developers to implement. _Resolve_ method receives context and field DTO (they would the same for every value,args pair), value and args pairs requested.
+  The new resolver interface for developers to implement. _Resolve_ method receives context and field DTO (they would be the same for every value,args pair), value and args pairs requested.
 Value and arguments pairs would be gathered from all _field_ occurrences that need resolving until the very last moment when actual results needed to fill leaves/branches.
 Developers will have the ability to group requested entity IDs/search parameters/entity properties requested from different branches and retrieve them all at once.